| IMPORTANT WARNING

 What should I do IF I FORGET to take a dose?

 Take the missed dose as soon as you remember it, if it is the same day that you were to take the dose.
 Do not take a double dose the next day to make up for a missed one.
-Talk to your doctor if you miss a dose of warfarin.
+Call your doctor if you miss a dose of warfarin.

 What SIDE EFFECTS can this medicine cause?